 To brainstorm and find ideas for a real estate guerrilla marketing campaign, I highly recommend the book “Creative Advertising: Ideas and Techniques from the World’s Best Campaigns.”

 Although from 2002, it’s a timeless book that helps you ask the right questions to get your creativity going.

 I read it several years back, and I will provide you with a small excerpt of questions from it that you can use to get inspired:

 - With what could you compare your product or service to make the benefit visible at one glance?

-- How could you communicate the benefits by comparing your product or service with something that comes from a completely different field?
+- How could you communicate the benefits of comparing your product or service with something from a different field?

-- What could be extremely reduced or made smaller to be able to illustrate the benefits?
+- What could be extremely reduced or made smaller to illustrate the benefits?

 - How could you show the benefits from the perspective of affected things or beings?